 Flank Steak with Wilted Scallions and Corn Salsa is a killer family style summer dinner that will make everyone bow down to your steak skills!

 The flavor combination of a perfectly cooked steak, slightly bitter scallions, and sweet and tangy corn salsa with lime is perfect for summer.
 I like to serve this dish on one big plate, family style.
-It’s makes for great presentation, and is grill out buffet friendly.
-Of course you could cut your steak down and plate everyone individually, but I love sitting at a table with friends and passing plates around.
+It makes for a great presentation and is grillout buffet-friendly.
+Of course, you could cut your steak down and plate everyone individually, but I love sitting at a table with friends and passing plates around.
 It’s that community feeling and sharing of a meal.
 Total happiness!

 Flank Steak with Wilted Scallions and Corn Salsa is a killer family style dinner that will make everyone bow down to your steak skills!